 If you've got any suggestions for how to make this site work better for you our your students, please let me know.

 A student of mine did some summer research on dyslexia and reading.
-He discovered that many people with some degree of dyslexia found it more difficult to read wide columns of text.
+He discovered that many people with certain aspects of dyslexia found it more difficult to read wide columns of text than narrow.

 I love math and science.
 They provide me with a way of making connections between what would seem to be distinct phenomena.
 They show me that things everywhere are more the same than they are different (just like people), and to the extent that we can make connections, we can understand a lot about the world around us — what it is and what it might become.
 Using every means I can think of, I try to pass that wonder and ability to my students.